 Quick, easy and refreshingly cool, Greek Yogurt Dip, also known as "Tzatziki Sauce," is perfect for hot summer days and is ready in 10-minutes!

-This Greek dip is perfect with Naan bread, Pita bread or chips, crisp veggies or crackers, and you can also use it as a sauce for fish, chicken or beef!
+This healthy Tzatziki sauce recipe hails from the Middle East and is a perfect dip with Naan bread, Pita bread or chips, crisp veggies or crackers, and you can also use it as a sauce for fish, chicken, beef, lamb.

 How to make Greek Yogurt Dip

-Peel and slice cucumber and place into food processor.
-Pulse 5-6 times; remove and strain in a paper towel to remove excess water.
+- Peel and slice cucumber and place into food processor.
+Pulse 5-6 times; remove and strain in a paper towel or kitchen towel to remove any extra moisture.

-In a medium bowl, combine chopped/drained cucumber, Greek yogurt, fresh dill week, garlic powder and lemon juice; combine well and place mixture in food processor.
+- In a medium mixing bowl, combine chopped/drained cucumber, Greek yogurt, fresh dill weed, garlic powder and lemon juice; combine well and place mixture in food processor.

 Recipe tips

-Greek yogurt is thicker than traditional yogurt; if you use traditional, start with ¾ cup of yogurt; add more until you get the consistency you like
+- Greek yogurt is thicker than traditional yogurt; if you use traditional, start with 3/4 cup of yogurt; add more until you get the consistency you like.
+I do not recommend using nonfat yogurt.

 Variations

-Want a tangy yogurt sauce?
-Add more lemon juice, a hint of lime juice or white vinegar
+- Want a tangy yogurt sauce?
+Add more fresh lemon juice, a hint of lime juice or white vinegar

 Storage

-I like to serve this easy recipe with naan or pita bread, raw veggies, dolmas or or as a sauce with fish.
+You’ll find a great Tzatziki sauce with just about every Greek meal.
+I like to serve this yogurt dip with naan or pita bread, raw veggies, dolmas or or as a sauce with fish.
 It also pairs beautifully with lamb.

 Related recipes: